ggnatalia/MMs/README.md

    - Other customizable parameters

-         --alpha: Correlation Matrix: Probability that a coefficient is zero.
+         --alpha: Correlation Matrix: Probability for a coefficient to be zero.
 Larger values enforce more sparsity.
 Default 0.9
          --pstr0: ZINBD: Probability of structure 0.
 Default 0.2
          --size: 'ZINBD: Size - dispersion of ZINBD.
 Default 1